wyhitcs/data-protection/privacy-aware_access_control_part_1.md

 Privacy policies are concerned with which data object is used for which purposes

-> “We will collect and use customer identifiable information for billingpurposes and to anticipate and resolve problems with your service.”
+> “We will collect and use customer identifiable information for billing purposes and to anticipate and resolve problems with your service.”

 Notion of purpose must play a major role in access control: Access decisions should be made based on purpose